grzegorznowak/cardano-node-role/README.md

 # Service Config
 cardano_listen_addr: 127.0.0.1
 cardano_listen_port: 22322  # has to be in the upper bracket if it's running as non-privileged user

+# CNCLI config
+cncli_add: false  # set to 'true' to enable cncli with cncli-sync service
 ```

-There's more, so to fine-grain control the installation mechanisms just head on to the `defaults/main.yml` file directly
+There's more, so head on to the `defaults/main.yml` file directly to see all the little details.

 ## Motivation